|Loserville: Off-Broadway Musical||June 16-July 7|

 Previous NTSA staff members have worked with theatres like Manhattan Theater Club (NYC), The Public Theater (NYC), The Guthrie Theater (Minneapolis), The Civilians (NYC), Prospect Theater Company (NYC), Pittsburgh Opera (Pittsburgh), and Playhouse in the Square (Memphis).
 In Film/TV, they’ve worked for art departments at Warner Brothers, NBC Universal, and Comedy Central.
 One of our former mentors even directed the first production of Edges by Pasek and Paul (Tony Award winners for Dear Evan Hansen and Academy Award/Golden Globe winners for La La Land).

 The course fee covers tuition, on-campus accommodations, and meals.
 For members of our Off-Broadway Companies, the course fee also includes transportation to New York City, hotel accommodations, meals, and tickets to a Broadway performance.
 Not included in the course fee: all families must deposit at least $125 into an NTSA spending account for their student to cover emergency costs.
-You can have any unspent funds from the spending account returned to you at the end of the summer.
+You can request to have any unspent funds from the spending account returned to you at the end of the summer.

 As a non-profit organization, we work hard to make our summer programs as affordable as possible; however, we realize that the course fees are sometimes still too high for students and their families.
 Any student that requires financial aid will receive the NTSA Fundraising Guide, as well as access to our weekly online fundraising seminars and one-on-one meetings with a personal fundraising coach.
 Students are expected to fill out the logbook included at the end of the NTSA Fundraising Guide, documenting their efforts to raise their course fee.
 Any student who is unable to raise their entire course fee can apply to the NTSA Financial Aid Fund for additional assistance.
 (Students applying to the NTSA Financial Aid Fund must submit their logbook along with their application.)
 We have never turned away a student based on their inability to pay the course fee.